Perpetual-eMotion/DynaimicApps/README.md

 (I have already added some of the depencies via the package manager.
 For instance, you don't need to import Com.openai.unity, which is a tool that you can find at this repository: https://github.com/RageAgainstThePixel/com.openai.unity)
 1. Open the project in Unity.
 Unity will tell you there are compilation errors.
 This is because the project is missing a lot of needed dependencies.
 Just Ignore the warning and go on.
 We are brave, after all :)
 2. The project opens, and a popup should ask you to import the TextMeshPro package.
 Click on "Import TMP Essentials".
+If you don't see this popup, open a scene of the project to make it appear.
+For instance, you can open the scene Assets/_CubicMusic/Scenes/CubicMusicQuestMR to make it appear
 3. Import the Roslyn C# Compiler.
 This is the only paid asset that you need.
 You can buy it here https://assetstore.unity.com/packages/tools/integration/roslyn-c-runtime-compiler-142753 for around €20.
 Then import it inside your project.
 If you want you can skip importing the Examples folder, we don't need it.
 4. Import dotnow.
 This is an opensource asset that you can find here https://github.com/scottyboy805/dotnow-interpreter/releases.
 Import it inside the project.
 5. Import the Oculus Integration plugin.
 Even if you don't use VR, it is needed to make the project to compile (in future versions, I can make things more modular, but for now bear with my laziness).
 You can find it here: https://assetstore.unity.com/packages/tools/integration/oculus-integration-82022 .
 When importing it, import only the VR directory of the package, plus the OculusProjectConfig.asset file, to avoid cluttering your project.